Somali National Academy of Culture

 Somali National Academy of Culture (SNAC), also known as the Somali National Academy of Arts, Sciences and Literature, was an important institution in Somalia that was responsible for the preservation and exploration of national artifacts and other material of national importance.

 Establishment

 The Somali National Academy of Culture was created to further the Somali cultural repository by collecting and researching all things Somali.
-In 1969, nine years after independence, the Somali central government began many national development projects.
+In 1969, nine years after the country achieved independence, the Somali central government began many national development projects.